 - Time-to-degree deadline: A full score goes to schools that require students to complete their degree or retake coursework within 1.5 times the program length.

-Assistant Dean of Online Programs Judy Frels credits Smith’s strong levels of engagement as a driver of successful student outcomes, as well as a key factor in the U.S. News ranking.
+Assistant Dean of Online Programs Judy Frels credits Smith’s strong levels of engagement as a driver of successful higher education student outcomes, as well as a key factor in the U.S. News ranking.

 “Weekly online live sessions inspire comradery among our students and instructors,” Frels says.
 “This brings a sense of community and further energizes the students when they come together for their capstone closing residency.”